-Testing is conducted in both the horizontal and vertical polarizations of the transmitting antenna.
+Testing is conducted in both the horizontal and vertical polarizations of the transmitting antenna, which remains pointed at the ground.

 MIL-STD-188-125 Requirements

 Table 1 describes the basic CWI testing requirements from MIL-STD-188-125-2 C. More information is given on page 110 of this standard.